Advertisement

 In most cheesemaking, the whey proteins (albuminous proteins) don’t coagulate.
 Instead, they are drained off, and can be used to make ricotta, fed to livestock or put to other use (e.g. to make the whey protein sold in health food stores).

-If you can’t find paneer locally, you can buy it at iGourmet.com or make it yourself.
-Search for recipes and instructions online.
+If you can’t find paneer locally, you can buy it online at iGourmet.com or make it yourself with the recipe on the next page.